PolFerrandis/NBA_Journey_Project/README.md

 The data sets used consists of:

-- 17.000 College players statistics from 2008 to 2021, taking the single season stats for when the players declared their eligibility for the NBA draft.
+- 19.000 College players statistics from 2008 to 2021, taking the single season stats for when the players declared their eligibility for the NBA draft.

 - NBA Allstar rosters from 2008 to 2021

 - NBA Rookies 2021

-For further details on all features, please refer to the [notebook](https://github.com/PolFerrandis/NBA_Journey_Project/tree/main/Jupyter%20Notebooks)

 ## Process & Tools